 But he repeated a basic political message which I’ve heard in different forms from others such as Nick Clegg and Danny Alexander.
 And it’s flawed.

-The message is basically this: look at the four polices on the front page of the 2010 Lib Dem manifesto and how they are now being implemented (along with many other Liberal Democrat policies).
+The message is basically this: look at the four policies on the front page of the 2010 Lib Dem manifesto and how they are now being implemented (along with many other Liberal Democrat policies).
 Then look at what the Conservatives said they would do if given an overall majority and look at the list of things they’ve had to drop.
 In other words – for a party with far fewer MPs than Labour or the Tories, the Liberal Democrats did a good job getting policies started or dropped in 2010.
 Then look to the future and admit it will be very tough sorting out the economy, financial system and deficit.
 Tim even went so far as to say, “The job for now is to stop the world getting worse”.

 In this case, conventional wisdom is right